by Ryan Kelly, Senior Consultant, 10th Magnitude

 Step 1.
 Set Up Your Cluster

-In order to get things going, you will need an existing Service Fabric cluster to deploy to.
+In order to get things going, you will need an existing Azure Service Fabric cluster to deploy to.
 You can do this a few ways, but I have chosen for this example to create a Resource Group project in Visual Studio so that I can recreate my cluster whenever I feel like it.
-There is a Service Fabric template that you can choose that will give you a base to start with.
+There is an Azure Service Fabric template that you can choose that will give you a base to start with.

 All you have to do is fill out the parameters.
 It’s almost too simple!
 So to make things a little harder, in order to connect securely to your Service Fabric cluster, you’ll need to add a management certificate.
 Luckily this template provides a place to add an Azure KeyVault location for said certificate.